retooling-io/poisonplug-scatterbrain/README.md

 # Usage

-An example usage of the library is provided as follows.
+An example usage of the library is provided as follows with the following Python code that consumes from our library.
+Note, we are testing these on internal samples obtained from customers that we unfortunately cannot share publicly by the identical code provided below can be repurposed for any ScatterBrain-protected component.

+We deliberately chose to produce a library rather than a standalone obfuscator

 ```python
 from recover.recover_core import *